-- Light Industrial, Industrial Park.
+- 1. Light Industrial, Industrial Park.
 Light Industrial uses undertaken within a fully enclosed building, except for off-street parking and loading facilities and incidental storage, and not normally producing impacts beyond the site where located.
-Such uses include the manufacture of musical and small precision instruments, watches and clocks, toys, novelties, and metal and rubber hand stamps, garments, pottery and ceramic products; assembly, testing, packing, and storage of products made from previously prepared materials such as cloth, plastic, food, paper, glass, leather, metals, stones, electronic components and other materials; assembly of optical, mechanical and other equipment; and experimental, photo and testing laboratories. - 2.
+Such uses include, but not limited to, cannabis processor; the manufacture of musical and small precision instruments, watches and clocks, toys, novelties, and metal and rubber hand stamps, garments, pottery and ceramic products; assembly, testing, packing, and storage of products made from previously prepared materials such as cloth, plastic, food, paper, glass, leather, metals, stones, electronic components and other materials; assembly of optical, mechanical and other equipment; and experimental, photo and testing laboratories. - 2.
 Heavy Commercial, Industrial Park.
 Heavy commercial uses undertaken within a fully enclosed building, except for off-street parking and loading facilities and incidental storage.
-Such uses include wholesale business, storage and warehousing establishments; truck and freight terminals; delivery and distribution centers; wholesale produce and meat markets; mechanical and vehicle equipment repair establishment; dry-cleaning and dyeing plants; carpet and rug cleaning establishments; laundries; sign painting; blueprinting and graphic reproduction shops; printing and publishing establishments; and radio and television studios.
+Such uses include, but not limited to, cannabis nursey, cultivator, or distributor; wholesale business, storage and warehousing establishments; truck and freight terminals; delivery and distribution centers; wholesale produce and meat markets; mechanical and vehicle equipment repair establishment; dry-cleaning and dyeing plants; carpet and rug cleaning establishments; laundries; sign painting; blueprinting and graphic reproduction shops; printing and publishing establishments; and radio and television studios.